vim/vim/runtime/syntax/testdir/README.txt

 	let g:java_minlines = 5

-Both inline setup commands and setup scripts may be used at the same time, the script file will be sourced before any TEST_SETUP commands are executed.
+Both inline setup commands and setup scripts may be used at the same time, the script file will be sourced before any VIM_TEST_SETUP commands are executed.

 If there is no further setup required, you can now run the tests: